 To get to the station from the apartment, turn left after you exit the complex onto Infante Dom Henrique.
-Where the road forks, follow it round to the right, past the recycling bins.
+Where the road forks, follow it round to the right, past three, large, recycling bins.
 There will be a nursery school on your left and apartments from the Riviera complex on your right.
-As the roads bends right, turn left onto a rough track.
+As the roads bends right, turn left into a car park and park.
 You’ll pass a newly built elderly person’s home on your left and you’ll see the road that leads to the station ahead of you.
 Head for that and turn right.
-Best not to use this route at night.
-It’s lit by moonlight only then!

-You can also cut through the back of Hotel San Juliao, across the little bridge over a trickling/dry stream and to the main road -Ave Jorge V. Turning left here takes you to the station.
+You can also cut through the front of the Riviera Hotel, across the little bridge over a mostly almost dry stream and to the main road -Ave Jorge V. Turning left here takes you to the station.

 Use these routes and you’ll know the area like a local!

-It’s a good idea to print these instructions and bring them with you although copies are also available in the apartment.
+It’s a good idea to bring these instructions with you.